 Obtaining Compensation for Catastrophic Injuries in Mississippi

-Suffering a serious and catastrophic injury costs the victim and their family in numerous ways.
-For starters, the initial hospitalization, medical treatment, and rehabilitation costs alone could easily top six figures.
-And once the victim has reached maximum medical improvement (MMI), there will likely be ongoing medical costs to treat the permanent debilitating condition.
+Once the victim has reached maximum medical improvement (MMI), there will likely be ongoing medical costs to treat the permanent debilitating condition.
 In addition to the medical bills, victims also typically miss a lot of time from work, and sometimes, they are never able to return to their previous job.

 If a catastrophic injury occurs in the workplace, the injury is most likely covered by workers’ compensation.
 Most Mississippi employers are required to carry workers’ comp insurance, and this would cover medical costs, two-thirds of gross weekly wages, rehabilitation costs, and compensation for a permanent disability.
-The workers’ compensation system is complex and confusing, however, and many employers needlessly delay and deny benefits just to frustrate employees and cause them to give up.
-If this has happened to you, contact our office right away to discuss your legal options.

 In cases in which the actions or omissions of the responsible party were especially egregious, punitive damages may be awarded.
 Punitive damages are meant to punish the wrongdoer and discourage them and others from similarly egregious behavior in the future.